 - The Australian Ballet’s Artistic Health Team includes physiotherapists, myotherapists, a strength and conditioning coach, a dancer welfare and development coordinator, psychologists, sports and exercise physicians and general practitioners.
 They provide essential support to keep performers strong and healthy and are recognised as world leaders in injury prevention and management.

 - The company has an extraordinarily low rate of injury and highly sought-after expertise by Olympians, elite athletes and other international ballet companies.

 Experts in dancer health

-- Principal Physiotherapist and Medical Team Manager, Sue Mayes, has more than 20 years’ experience treating elite dancers from around the world.
-She completed her PhD entitled Hip Health in Professional Ballet Dancers with La Trobe in 2017 and is now an Adjunct Research Fellow of La Trobe University.
+- Director of Artistic Health and Principal Physiotherapist, Dr Sue Mayes AM, has more than 25 years’ experience treating elite dancers from around the world.
+She completed her PhD entitled Hip Joint Health in Professional Ballet Dancers with La Trobe in 2017 and is now an Adjunct Research Fellow of La Trobe University.
 She was awarded a Distinguished Alumni Award in 2018.